-Three kinds of components may be distinguished
+- Three kinds of components may be distinguished

 - First, there are deployment components.

 - Second, there are work product components.

 - Third are execution components.

-Organizing Components
+- Organizing Components

 - You can organize components by grouping them in packages in the same manner in which you organize classes.

 - The UML defines five standard stereotypes that apply to components

+The UML defines five standard stereotypes that apply to components

-- 1. executable
+- 1.Executable

 - 2. library

 - 3. table

 - 4. file

-- 5. document
+- 5. Document

-1. Modeling Executables and Libraries
+Modeling Executables and Libraries

-To model executables and libraries:

-- Identify the partitioning of your physical system.
+- To model executables and libraries - Identify the partitioning of your physical system.
 Consider the impact of technical, configuration management, and reuse issues. - Model any executables and libraries as components, using the appropriate standard elements.
+If your implementation introduces new kinds of components, introduce a new appropriate stereotype.

+cont...

-If your implementation introduces new kinds of components, introduce a new appropriate stereotype. - If it's important for you to manage the seams in your system, model the significant interfaces that some components use and others realize. - As necessary to communicate your intent, model the relationships among these executables, libraries, and interfaces.
+- If it's important for you to manage the seams in your system, model the significant interfaces that some components use and others realize. - As necessary to communicate your intent, model the relationships among these executables, libraries, and interfaces.
 Most often, you'll want to model the dependencies among these parts in order to visualize the impact of change.